 The District participated in the NBWRA Phase 2 study which is developing storage for recycled water.
 The initial study is complete.
-The Board has decided not to proceed with the design and construction of additional recycled water storage due to the cost and the current lack of recycled water demand.
+The Board has decided not to proceed with the design and construction of additional recycled water storage due to the cost and the current lack of recycled water demand and distribution difficulties.